ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

                 Parameters
                 ----------
                 chunks : generator
-                    Generator from grpc.
+                    Generator from gRPC.
 Each chunk contains a bytes payload.

                 dtype : np.dtype
                     Numpy data type to interpert chunks as.